 Diagnosing rheumatoid arthritis

-There is no single test to diagnose rheumatoid arthritis, and other conditions with similar symptoms may need to be ruled out first.
+There is no single test to diagnose rheumatoid arthritis (RA), and other conditions with similar symptoms may need to be ruled out first.

 Doctors diagnose rheumatoid arthritis based on symptoms and factors including: